-On the particular Sunday that is the focus of the story, Miss Brill puts on her fur coat before she sets off for the gardens.
+On the particular Sunday that is the focus of the story, Miss Brill puts her fur stole around her neck before she sets off for the gardens.
 While she is there and watching the people around her, she comes to realise that she, and all of the other people gathered in the gardens, appear to be in a sort of play: life, in other words, is one big performance, and she and everyone else are playing their part:

 Oh, how fascinating it was!
 How she enjoyed it!
 How she loved sitting here, watching it all!
 It was like a play.
 It was exactly like a play.
 Who could believe the sky at the back wasn’t painted?
 But it wasn’t till a little brown dog trotted on solemn and then slowly trotted off, like a little ‘theatre’ dog, a little dog that had been drugged, that Miss Brill discovered what it was that made it so exciting.
 They were all on the stage.
 They weren’t only the audience, not only looking on; they were acting.
 Even she had a part and came every Sunday.